 hygiene kits, school tools, women’s hope kits, international hygiene kits, and promise packs.
 Whether someone wants to help a child in a U.S. school or provide a hygiene kit to someone in a developing country, kits are country specific.
 They are also put together for specific humanitarian crises.

-World Vision has a life and death mission.
-Our work with them is designed to make it easier to get involved in responding to others in crisis.
+Our work with World Vision Kits is designed to make it easier to get involved in responding to others in crisis.
 It’s a mission Bloqs is comfortable with since our primary mission is to serve our customers so they can focus on doing what they do best.
-In this case, saving lives is what World Vision does best, and we empower them to do just that.